BlackArch/blackarch/docs/HOWTO-DEV.md

 can be multiple.

 You should then continue reading the rest of this document once all information are given and everything is setup.
-Anything else can be discussed on IRC.
+Anything else can be discussed on Matrix.